baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ### How to reuse the Git workflows

-I have committed my SampleAPI to my GitHub repository under the **[HBD.Samples](https://github.com/baoduy/HBD.Samples)** repository.
-The following is the git action for the SampleAPI, which essentially calls the shared workflow while providing proper parameters.
+I've pushed my SampleAPI to my GitHub.
+You can find it in the **[HBD.Samples](https://github.com/baoduy/HBD.Samples)** repository.
+Following with the SampleAPI of GitAction that calls the shared workflow, making sure to give it the right parameters.

-_Note: Before running the action, ensure that you add DOCKER_USERNAME and DOCKER_TOKEN as secrets to your repository._
+_Remember, before you get this action running, it's important to first add your DOCKER_USERNAME and DOCKER_TOKEN into your repository's secrets._

 ```yaml
 name: Docker-Buildx